 Naomi incorporates a ‘Key Messages Checklist’ into the masterclass to help identify the messages needed to connect, engage and build audience rapport.

 ‘One of the biggest challenges is establishing immediate audience engagement and maintaining that throughout the presentation.
 Unfortunately, many people don’t realise the things they might be doing that actively detract from the key messages or disengage – sometimes even disenfranchise –the audience,’ she explains.

 After the second masterclass session, Naomi provides participants with a private, personalised Zoom video assessment based on the presentation they’ve given.

 ‘This helps identify the things that are working or might need more work.
 It’s a highly beneficial element of the course and everyone I work with loves this personalised analysis,’ she says.

 When COVID-19 restrictions forced much of the corporate world into working from home, one of the consequences was a seismic, possibly permanent, shift in organisational communications.

 With Zoom and other video conferencing platforms now a mainstream communications’ option, Naomi says there’s added demand for improved presentation skills.

 ‘When it comes to presenting online, there are many mistakes that unfortunately undermine the value of what’s being communicated so I take students through a checklist of things to avoid and what they need to be doing to ensure a polished and professional performance.’

-The Deakin MBA masterclass ‘Managing your message’ with Naomi Robson will be held at the Deakin Melbourne Burwood Campus on 17 and 24 July, and 7 August 2021.
-More information and registration can be found here.
+The Deakin masterclass ‘Managing your message’ with Naomi Robson will be held at the Deakin Melbourne Burwood Campus starting Feb 5 2022.

-MBA Masterclasses are offered throughout the year and are open to people from a wide range of work and study backgrounds.
-See the full MBA Masterclass schedule.
+Masterclasses are offered throughout the year as part of the Deakin Stackable Short Courses program and are open to people from a wide range of work and study backgrounds.
+See the full Masterclass schedule.